Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory/README.md

 ```
 ### Customize scopes in authorize requests

-By default, `azure-spring-boot-starter-active-directory` configures scopes of openid, profile and https://graph.microsoft.com/user.read to implement OpenID Connect protocol and access of Microsoft Graph API.
+By default, `azure-spring-boot-starter-active-directory` configures scopes of `openid`, `profile` and `https://graph.microsoft.com/user.read` to implement OpenID Connect protocol and access of Microsoft Graph API.
 For customization of scope, developers need to configure in the `application.properties`:
 ```yaml
 azure.activedirectory.scope = openid, profile, https://graph.microsoft.com/user.read, {your-customized-scope}
 ```
-Note, if you don't configure scopes of openid, profile, https://graph.microsoft.com/user.read, the starter will add them by default.
+Note, if you don't configure the 3 mentioned permissions, this starter will add them automatically.

 ## Troubleshooting
 ### Enable client logging